I seem to be the Internet’s go-to guy when it comes to questions about pets and marijuana — like “Is smoking weed around dogs dangerous?”

-I have been quoted — always without permission, always without making any effort to contact me and sometimes out of context — by newspapers (including SF Weekly) and a bunch of pro-cannabis websites, which I try to ignore.
+Newspapers (including SF Weekly) and a bunch of pro-cannabis websites, have quoted me–always without permission, always without making any effort to contact me and sometimes out of context.
 I talk about canine marijuana intoxication in a straightforward and nonjudgemental way; this has unfortunately led some folks to the misconception that I endorse getting dogs stoned.
 For the record: I definitely do not.

 Because of this “fame,” I receive a stream of questions about dogs (and other animals) and marijuana.
 Many of them are ridiculous to the point of absurdity.
 But not every question I receive is absurd.
 Consider the following one, which asks if smoking weed around dogs is dangerous:

 I read Dr. Barchas’ posting about dogs ingesting marijuana by eating it, but what are the effects of a dog (in this case a 10-month, 50-pound Basset Hound) inhaling the secondhand smoke from someone who smokes marijuana in his bedroom?

 The good news is that, unless an animal is confined in a room with extreme amounts of smoke, inhaling secondhand marijuana smoke is not likely to lead to intoxication.
 If this were a concern, it would be hard to walk the streets of San Francisco without catching a secondhand buzz.